thierry-martinez/refl/README.md

 # Efficient and type-safe type reflection for OCaml

-`ppx_refl` provides runtime representations for most OCaml types, and a "one size fits all" deriving plugin.
+`refl` provides runtime representations for most OCaml types, and a "one size fits all" deriving plugin.
 This plugin automatically derives runtime type representations from type declarations, allowing most other deriving